htrajan/ht-drawsteel/Draw Steel Rules.md

 - **Target:** Self

-**Effect:** Until the end of the encounter, the area of your null field increases to 2 aura, adds a bane to all enemy attacks in the aura, and you and all allies gain `(SHIELD)` while in the aura.
+**Effect:** Until the end of the encounter, the area of your null field increases to 2 aura, adds a bane to all enemy attacks in the aura, and you and all allies gain `🛡` while in the aura.

 #### MOLECULAR REARRANGEMENT FIELD (7 DISCIPLINE)